Multiparameter estimation for qubit states with collective measurements: a case study: Realization of the and measurement

 Let us now discuss the implementation of the $\Jvec^2$ and $L_\varphi$ measurement.
 While measuring the local operator $L_\varphi$ should be straightforward, measuring the global operator $\Jvec^2$ is more challenging.
 For the simplest scenario with $N=2$, exact implementation of such a scheme is known for bosonic system: measurement of the $\Jvec^2$ basis is realized using the Hong-Ou-Mandel (HOM) interference effect \cite{Hong1987, Dai2014}, whereas the $L_\varphi$ measurement is performed in its local basis, after the interference.
 In fact, a recent experiment demonstrating superresolution estimation of the centroid and separation between two mutually incoherent sources in the sub-Rayleigh limit \cite{Parniak2018}---a task which can be well approximated as the estimation of $\varepsilon$ and $\varphi$ in our model \cite{Chrostowski2017}---utilizes essentially the same idea.

-For the sake of clarity as well as introducing the notation, below, we first recount how the setup of HOM interferometer, followed by projective measurements at the end works for the $N=2$ case.
+For the sake of clarity as well as introducing the notation, below, we first review the known results of how the setup of HOM interferometer followed by projective measurements at the end works for the $N=2$ case.
 Note that here, our study include both bosons and fermions.
-Then, we show how this can be generalized to the $N=3$ case, before moving on to briefly discussing the more complicated scenarios with larger $N$, where the $\Jvec^2$ measurement is approached from a quantum circuit perspective, with ancilla qubits involved.
+Then, new in this work we show how this can be generalized to the $N=3$ case, before moving on to briefly discussing the more complicated scenarios with larger $N$, where the $\Jvec^2$ measurement is approached from a quantum circuit perspective, with ancilla qubits involved.
 Lastly, we look closer into the case of nearly-pure qubit estimation, where in conjunction with the discussion in Sec.~\ref{sec:nearly-pure}, non-exact but \emph{approximate} implementations that focus on distinguishing between just the $j=N/2$ and $j=N/2-1$ subspaces will be considered.
 In what follows, for convenience of the notation, we will use $\{\th, \tv\}$ to specify a basis for the qubit system, such that, e.g., $\sigma_z=\proj{\th}-\proj{\tv}$.

-A HOM interferometer, schematically depicted in Fig.~\ref{fig:MPEfQS-fig3}(a), consists of a 50:50 beam splitter (BS), with one qubit entering simultaneously from each of the input ports.
+A HOM interferometer, schematically depicted in Fig.~\ref{fig:MPEfQS-fig4}(a), consists of a 50:50 beam splitter (BS), with one qubit entering simultaneously from each of the input ports.
 The action of the BS can be summarized as a Hadamard transformation $\mathcal{U}$ linking the input and output creation operators, i.e.,

 where the operator $\ad{\alpha}{i} (\bd{\alpha}{i})$ specifies the creation of a qubit with the state $\alpha=\{\th,\tv\}$ at the input (output) port $i=\{1,2\}$.
 As usual, we have $\big[\ad{\alpha}{i},\ad{\beta}{j}\big]=\big[\bd{\alpha}{i},\bd{\beta}{j}\big]=0$ for bosons, and $\big\{\ad{\alpha}{i},\ad{\beta}{j}\big\}=\big\{\bd{\alpha}{i},\bd{\beta}{j}\big\}=0$ for fermions, which denies the possibility of having two fermions with same degrees of freedom at the same output.
 In this notation, we thus have $\rhoN(\varepsilon,\varphi)=\bigotimes_{i=1}^N \rho^{(i)}(\varepsilon,\varphi)$, with